 Captopril: Antacids may decrease the serum concentration of Captopril.
 Monitor therapy

 Cefditoren: Antacids may decrease the serum concentration of Cefditoren.
 Management: Concomitant use of cefditoren with antacids is not recommended.
 Consider alternative methods to control acid reflux (eg, diet modification) or alternative antimicrobial therapy.
 If antacid therapy can not be avoided, separate dosing by several hours.
 Consider therapy modification

 Cefpodoxime: Antacids may decrease the serum concentration of Cefpodoxime.
 Monitor therapy

 Cefuroxime: Antacids may decrease the serum concentration of Cefuroxime.
-Management: Consider administering antacids and cefuroxime at least 2 hours apart.
+Management: Administer cefuroxime axetil at least 1 hour before or 2 hours after the administration of short-acting antacids.
 Consider therapy modification

 Corticosteroids (Oral): Antacids may decrease the bioavailability of Corticosteroids (Oral).
 Management: Consider separating doses by 2 or more hours.
 Budesonide enteric coated tablets could dissolve prematurely if given with drugs that lower gastric acid, with unknown impact on budesonide therapeutic effects.
 Consider therapy modification

 Cysteamine (Systemic): Antacids may diminish the therapeutic effect of Cysteamine (Systemic).
 Monitor therapy